papy1974/lontomba-notetaker/README.md

 see the www.source.org file for details

 Contributors
-Jasmine:https://github.com/JEpps2020, Jeanine:, and PUTHEARA.

 drawing papy1974 GitHubLink: https://github.com/papy1974

 Tests

 Run the project in chrome to make it faster and working.
 There is currectnly no tests.

 contributing
-I give access to other developpers to modified our project if possible. here is the link project: https://jepps2020.github.io/Project_1GWU/.
+I give access to other developpers to modified our project if possible. here is the link project:  https://papy-lontomba.herokuapp.com/notes.
 I can be reached by email: papylotomba@yahoo.fr

 Badges
 (https://img.shields.io/github/languages/top/nielsenjared/badmath)